jon-jacky/Piety/editors/edsel.md

 (also [here](ed.txt)) and [edo.py](edo.md) (also [here](edo.txt))  and the
-simpler display editor [edda](edda.md) (also [here](edda.txt)).   *edsel* adds a display  editing mode that inserts or deletes printing characters anywhere, and  uses display commands bound to control characters to move the cursor and  to select, cut, and paste text.
+simpler display editor [edda](edda.md) (also [here](edda.txt)).   *edsel* adds a display  editing mode that inserts or deletes printing characters anywhere, and  uses display commands bound to control keys to move the cursor and  to select, cut, and paste text.

-**edsel** provides the [wyshka](../shells/wyshka.md) shell (also [here](../shells/wyshka.txt)), which provides easy access to both  Python and the editor command language, as well as redirection and scripting.
+**edsel** provides the [wyshka](../shells/wyshka.md) shell (also [here](../shells/wyshka.txt)), which provides easy access to both  Python and the editor command language, as well as redirection and editor scripting.

 **edsel** serves as the programmers' user interface to the [Piety](../README.md) system.
 By providing text editing, a shell and a